 Toast in the preheated oven until lightly golden, then remove and allow to cool.

 For the coleslaw, peel and shred the carrots and celeriac on a mandolin (use the guard!).
 Remove the core from the cabbage and peel the onion, then slice as finely as you can with a sharp knife.
 Pick and finely chop the coriander leaves and stalks.

 Place all the veg in a bowl with the yoghurt and coriander stalks, then finely grate in the lime zest and squeeze in the juice.
 Mix well and season with salt and pepper.

-Scoop the houmous into a nice bowl, spoon the harissa and a lug of olive oil on top and swirl them half in with a spoon to get a rippled effect.
-Put to one side.
+Scoop the houmous into a nice bowl, spoon the harissa and a lug of oil on top and swirl them half in with a spoon to get a rippled effect.

-Put the cooled spiced nuts in a sandwich bag and smash them up with the bottom of a pan or a rolling pin.
+Put the cooled spiced nuts into a sandwich bag and smash them up with the bottom of a pan or a rolling pin.

 Preheat a griddle pan to high, then cook the lamb for 3 minutes on each side, or until cooked to medium.

 Serve the chops in a pile on one end of a chopping board and arrange the bowl of houmous, coleslaw and spicy nuts nicely around them, then sprinkle with the coriander leaves.
 Dip a chop in the houmous, then in the nuts and eat with the coleslaw – delicious!